 - 1. BREADTH REQUIREMENT: A minimum of four kernel courses, each in a different area, must be chosen. - 2.
 DEPTH REQUIREMENT: Select at least two areas from which one kernel course has been chosen.
 In each of these two areas, two additional technical courses must be chosen.
 Kernel courses may also be chosen to meet this requirement. - 3.
 ENGINEERING ECONOMICS REQUIREMENTS: ECE472H1 must be chosen.
-Course can be taken in either third or fourth year. - CAPSTONE REQUIREMENT: The Design Project, ECE496Y1, must be taken in fourth year.
+Course can be taken in either third or fourth year. - 4.
+CAPSTONE REQUIREMENT: The Design Project, ECE496Y1, must be taken in fourth year.
 To be eligible to register for the capstone course, you must have at least 7 technical electives or 6 technical electives plus ECE472H1. - 5.
 MATH/SCIENCE REQUIREMENT: At least one course from the Math/Science area must be chosen. - 6.
 TECHNICAL ELECTIVE REQUIREMENT: A minimum of three additional ECE technical courses must be chosen from any of the six areas of study.
 With approval from ECE, one of the technical electives can be taken from another department.
 Only 300, 400 and 500 level courses can be used as a technical elective. - 7.
 FREE ELECTIVE REQUIREMENT: One is required, and may be a technical or a non-technical course. - 8.
-COMPLEMENTARY STUDIES REQUIREMENT: In each of terms 3F, 3S, 4F, and 4S, a complementary studies course must be taken.
-Of the four complementary studies courses, a minimum of two must be humanities and social science (HSS) courses chosen from an approved list on the Registrar's website: http://www.undergrad.engineering.utoronto.ca/Office of the Registrar/Electives.htm - 9.
 PRACTICAL EXPERIENCE REQUIREMENT: Students are required to have completed a total of 600 hours of acceptable practical experience before graduation (normally during their summer vacation periods).
 Students registered within this program, may elect to enrol and participate in the Professional Experience Year (PEY Coop) program.
 The PEY Co-op program requires that qualified students undertake a paid, full-time 12-16 month continuous work period with a participating company.
 Details are described at the beginning of this chapter.
 For more information, consult the PEY Office early in session 2F or 3F.